Thumbnail photo for the tallest tropical tree in the world

 Next Tallest Tree?

-Sabah rainforest is over 130 millions years old but not fully explored.
-For example, 70% of Maliau Basin is not studied.
-Therefore, I believe the next tallest tree is waiting to be found in future, most likely inside a fully-protected primary rainforest of eastern and central of Sabah, where trees can grow to ultimate height because of the fertile volcanic soil and abundant rainfall.
+The Sabah rainforest is over 60 million years old, but not fully explored.
+For example, 70% of the Maliau Basin remains unstudied.
+Therefore, I believe the next tallest tree will be found in the future, most likely within a fully protected primary rainforest in eastern and central Sabah, where trees can reach their full height because of fertile volcanic soil and abundant rainfall.
 I will keep the record updated here.
-Hopefully Sabah can keep singing “tinggi-tinggi pokok seraya” (means so high our yellow meranti tree) until the end, like our Mount Kinabalu in Sayang Kinabalu.
+Hopefully Sabah can keep singing “tinggi-tinggi pokok seraya” (meaning so high our yellow meranti tree) until the end, like our Mount Kinabalu in Sayang Kinabalu.

-Photos of Shorea faguetiana by Dr. Arthur Chung (left), Unding Jami (middle), and John Pereira (right)
+Photos of Richetia faguetiana by Dr. Arthur Chung (left), Unding Jami (middle), and John Pereira (right)

-However, the height of tree is limited by mechanical, ecophysiological, and hydraulic constraints.
-The taller the tree, the harder for it to transport the water and nutrients from the root to the tree top (more explanation in this video).
-The biological limit restricts gymnosperm tree to a maximum height of 122 to 130 Metres (400 to 426.5 feet).
-Shorea faguetiana also needs some luck to grow super tall.
-With slender bole and large canopy, yellow meranti tree is “… almost like giant dandelions,” Professor Yadvinder Malhi, said in an interview.
+However, a tree’s height is limited by mechanical, ecophysiological, and hydraulic constraints.
+The taller the tree, the harder it is for it to transport water and nutrients from the roots to the top.
+The biological limit restricts gymnosperm trees to a maximum height of 122 to 130 Metres (400 to 426.5 feet).
+Richetia faguetiana also needs some luck to grow super tall.
+With slender bole and large canopy, the yellow meranti tree is “… almost like giant dandelions,” Professor Yadvinder Malhi said in an interview.
 “They’re tall and thin, and they’re just trying to catch the wind.”
-Menara survives being snapped by strong wind because it’s sheltered by a ridge.
+Menara survives being snapped by strong winds because a ridge shelters it.

 The Tallest Stamp of Malaysia

-To feature world’s tropical tallest tree, POS Malaysia issued special new stamps for Menara on 29 Dec 2020.
-The miniature sheet is 180mm by 35mm (7.09 x 1.38 inches) in size, making it the largest (and tallest?) stamp of Malaysia!
-The 3-part folder can open up vertically and probably the longest stamp folder of Malaysia too.
-I love the design so much that I bought a few set.
+To feature the world’s tallest tropical tree, POS Malaysia issued special new stamps for Menara on 29 Dec 2020.
+The miniature sheet measures 180mm by 35mm (7.09 x 1.38 inches), making it the largest (and tallest?) stamp in Malaysia!
+The 3-part folder can open up vertically, and it is probably the longest stamp folder in Malaysia, too.
+I love the design so much that I bought a few sets.

 Left: miniature sheet of Menara is the largest stamp of Malaysia.
 Right: the long stamp folder for the World's tallest tropical tree

-Left: miniature sheet of Menara is the largest stamp of Malaysia.
-Note the words “Lahad Datu” in cancellation mark, it’s the district where Menara grows.
+Left: a miniature sheet of Menara is the largest stamp of Malaysia.
+Note the words “Lahad Datu” in the cancellation mark; it’s the district where Menara grows.
 Right: the long stamp folder for the World’s tallest tropical tree

 Sabah has so many big and tall trees.
-No wonder some West Malaysians ask if Sabahans live on trees.
-I always answer Yes we do and you need an elevator to get to the top lol.
+No wonder some West Malaysians ask if Sabahans live in trees.
+I always answer Yes, we do and you need an elevator to get to the top, lol.
 For more fun facts about Borneo trees, you can read the 10 most interesting trees of Borneo.

-Left: the front cover of stamp folder of World’s Tallest Tropical Tree (Pokok Tropika tertinggi di dunia).
+Left: the front cover of the stamp folder of World’s Tallest Tropical Tree (Pokok Tropika tertinggi di dunia).
 Right: Stamp sheet (10 pieces of 90-cent stamps).
-The picture in the stamp is the winged fruit of Shorea faguetiana
+The picture in the stamp is the winged fruit of Richetia faguetiana

 Further Reading